 - minced meat

-- anything you would put on the sandwich
+- or anything you would put on a sandwich

 Authentic Polish Nalesniki Thin Crepes Recipe